 This past spring I wanted to get a quick trip to Disneyland in, so we booked a 3 night stay beginning on June 1st.
 I thought it would be good timing to visit before the madness of Star Wars.
 Well, with the announcement that Galaxy’s Edge will open there on May 31st… we were there for opening weekend!

-That being said, this is probably the biggest opening Disney has seen in a long time.
 There’s a lot of info you should be aware of if you want to visit Galaxy’s Edge.
 Particularly if you want to be there in the next few months, but also in the next few YEARS.
 That being said, I want to do my best to prepare myself – and YOU – if you’ll be visiting either coast in 2019 and beyond.

-This is a PHASE ONE opening
+California is still in a PHASE ONE opening

 “On opening day for phase one, you’ll be able to live your own Star Wars story and take the controls of the most famous ship in the galaxy aboard Millennium Falcon: Smugglers Run, sample amazing galactic food and beverages, explore an intriguing collection of merchant shops and more.”